VolkanSah/Android-DarkNetServer/README.md

 Feel free to fork this repository and contribute to its development!
 If you have suggestions for new features or improvements, please submit a pull request.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the CC4 License.

 ---